Resin bound vs Block Paving

 Durability, designed, tested, and proven to last and is guaranteed for 21 years.

-Resin bound paving is a stunning option that can be installed and covered by a full 21 year guarantee or just supplied to then be installed by an experienced tradesman, or keen self-installer!
+Resin bound paving is a stunning option that can be installed and covered by a or just supplied to then be installed by an experienced tradesman, or keen self-installer!

 BLOCK PAVING not supplied by SureSet.